yamendrapun/yamendrapun/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; Web Developer passionate about building complex web applications with interactive and user-friendly UI.\
-🌱 &nbsp; Currently expanding my skills in MERN stack and learning JavaSReact, Node, Express and MongoDB.\
+🌱 &nbsp; Currently expanding my skills in MERN stack and learning JavaScript, React, Node, Express and MongoDB.\
 ✍️ &nbsp; In my free time, I play football and watch movies.\
 💬 &nbsp; Ask me about anything, i am happy to help!\
 ✉️ &nbsp; You can email me at punyamendra@gmail.com.
 I'll try to respond as soon as possible!\